openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 BFAST Explorer
 """"""""""""""

 Breaks For Additive Seasonal and Trend (BFAST) is a change detection algorithm for time series which detects and characterizes changes.
 BFAST integrates the decomposition of time series into trend, seasonal, and remainder components with methods for detecting change within time series.
-BFAST iteratively estimates the time and number of changes, and characterizes change by its magnitude and direction (Verbesselt et al. 2009).
+BFAST iteratively estimates the time and number of changes, and characterizes change by its magnitude and direction (Verbesselt *et al.*, 2009).

-BFAST Explorer is a Shiny app, developed using R and Python, designed for the analysis of Landsat Surface Reflectance time series pixel data.
+BFAST Explorer is a Shiny app, developed using R and Python, designed for the analysis of Landsat surface reflectance (SR) time series pixel data.
 Three change detection algorithms - bfastmonitor, bfast01 and bfast - are used in order to investigate temporal changes in trend and seasonal components via breakpoint detection.
-If you encounter any bugs, please send a message to :email:`almeida.xan@gmail.com`, or create an issue on the GitHub page.

-More information can be found online at http://bfast.r-forge.r-project.org/.
+More information can be found online at http://bfast.r-forge.r-project.org.
+If you encounter any bugs, please send a message to :email:`almeida.xan@gmail.com` or create an issue on the GitHub page.

-Go to the **Apps** menu by clicking on the wrench icon; enter “BFAST” into the search field and select BFAST Explorer.
+Go to the **Apps** menu by selecting the wrench icon.
+Then, enter “BFAST” into the search field and select **BFAST Explorer**.

 Find a location on the map that you would like to run BFAST on.
 Select a location to drop a marker, and then click the marker to select it.
-Select **Landsat 8 SR** from the select satellite products dropdown.
-Select :code:`Get Data` (Note: It may take a moment to download all the data for the point).
+Select **Landsat 8 SR** from the **Select satellite products** dropdown menu.
+Select :code:`Get Data` (note: it may take a moment to download all of the data for the point).

 .. figure:: ../_images/workflows/area_estimation/BFAST_explorer.png
-    :alt: The BFAST Explorer interface.
+    :alt: The BFAST Explorer interface
     :align: center

-Select the :code:`Analysis` button at the top next to the :code:`Map` button.
+Select the :code:`Analysis` button (at the top next to the :code:`Map` button).

--   **Satellite product**: Add your satellite data by selecting them from the Satellite products dropdown menu.
+-   **Satellite product**: Add your satellite data by selecting them from the **Satellite products** dropdown menu.
 -   **Data**: The data to apply the BFAST algorithm to and plot.
-There are options for each band available as well as indices, such as NDVI, EVI, and NDMI.
-Here select **ndvi.**
+There are options for each band available as well as indices, such as **NDVI, EVI,** and **NDMI**.
+Select **ndvi.**
 -   **Change detection algorithm**: Holds three options of BFAST to calculate for the data series.

     -   **Bfastmonitor**: Monitoring the first break at the end of the time series.
     -   **Bfast01**: Checking for one major break in the time series.
-    -   **Bfast**: Time series decomposition and multiple breakpoint detection in tend and seasonal components.
+    -   **Bfast**: Time series decomposition and multiple breakpoint detection in trend and seasonal components.

-Each BFSAT algorithm methodology has characteristics which affect when and why you may choose one over the other.
-For instance, if the goal of an analysis is to monitor when the last time change occurred in a forest, then “Bfastmonitor” would be an appropriate choice.
-Bfast01 may be a good selection when trying to identify if a large disturbance event has occurred, and the full Bfast algorithm may be a good choice if there are multiple times in the time series when change has occurred.
+Each BFAST algorithm methodology has characteristics which affect when and why you may choose one over the other.
+For instance, if the goal of an analysis is to monitor when the last time change occurred in a forest, then **Bfastmonitor** would be an appropriate choice. **Bfast01** may be a good selection when trying to identify if a large disturbance event has occurred, and the full **Bfast** algorithm may be a good choice if there are multiple times in the time series when change has occurred.

 Select **bfastmonitor** as the algorithm.

 .. figure:: ../_images/workflows/area_estimation/BFAST_explorer_interface.png
-   :alt: The BFAST Explorer interface.
+   :alt: The BFAST Explorer interface
    :align: center

-You can explore different bands (including spectral bands e.g. b1) along with the different algorithms.
+You can explore different bands, such as spectral bands like b1, along with the different algorithms.

 .. figure:: ../_images/workflows/area_estimation/BFAST_visualization.png
    :align: center

-You can also download all the time series data by clicking the blue :code:`Data` button.
-All the data will be downloaded as a CSV file, ordered by the acquisition date.
+You can download all the time series data by selecting the blue :code:`Data` button.
+All the data will be downloaded as a .csv file, ordered by the acquisition date.

-You can also download the time series plot as an image, by pressing the blue :code:`Plot` button.
-A window will appear offering some raster (.JPEG, .PNG) and a vectorial (.SVG) image output formats.
+You can also download the time series plot as an image by selecting the blue :code:`Plot` button.
+A window will appear offering some raster (.jpeg, .png) and a vectorial (.svg) image output formats.

 .. note::